 - MUST report the android.hardware.nfc feature from the android.content.pm.PackageManager.hasSystemFeature() method.
 [Resources, 37] - MUST be capable of reading and writing NDEF messages via the following NFC standards: - MUST be capable of acting as an NFC Forum reader/writer (as defined by the NFC Forum technical specification NFCForum-TS-DigitalProtocol-1.0) via the following NFC standards: - NfcA (ISO14443-3A) - NfcB (ISO14443-3B) - NfcF (JIS 6319-4) - IsoDep (ISO 14443-4) - NFC Forum Tag Types 1, 2, 3, 4 (defined by the NFC Forum) - SHOULD be capable of reading and writing NDEF messages via the following NFC standards.
-Note that while the NFC standards below are stated as "SHOULD" for Android 4.0, the Compatibility Definition for a future version is planned to change these to "MUST".
-That is, these stanards are optional in Android 4.0 but will be required in future versions.
-Existing and new devices that run Android 4.0 are very strongly encouraged to meet these requirements in Android 4.0 so they will be able to upgrade to the future platform releases. - NfcV (ISO 15693) - MUST be capable of transmitting and receiving data via the following peer-to-peer standards and protocols: - o ISO 18092 - $\circ$ LLCP 1.0 (defined by the NFC Forum) - $\circ~$ SDP 1.0 (defined by the NFC Forum) - NDEF Push Protocol [Resources, 43] - o SNEP 1.0 (defined by the NFC Forum) - MUST include support for Android Beam: - MUST implement the SNEP default server.
-Valid NDEF messages received by the default SNEP server MUST be dispatched to applications using the android.nfc.ACTION\NDEF\DISCOVERED intent.
-Disabling Android Beam in settings MUST NOT disable dispatch of incoming NDEF message. - MUST implement the NPP server.
+Note that while the NFC standards below are stated as "SHOULD" for Android 4.1, the Compatibility Definition for a future version is planned to change these to "MUST".
+That is, these standards are optional in Android 4.1 but will be required in future versions.
+Existing and new devices that run Android 4.1 are very strongly encouraged to meet these requirements in Android 4.1 so they will be able to upgrade to the future platform releases. - NfcV (ISO 15693) - MUST be capable of transmitting and receiving data via the following peer-to-peer standards and protocols: - o ISO 18092 - o LLCP 1.0 (defined by the NFC Forum) - SDP 1.0 (defined by the NFC Forum) - NDEF Push Protocol [Resources, 43] - o SNEP 1.0 (defined by the NFC Forum) - MUST include support for Android Beam [Resources, 65]: - MUST implement the SNEP default server.
+Valid NDEF messages received by the default SNEP server MUST be dispatched to applications using the android.nfc.ACTION_NDEF_DISCOVERED intent.
+Disabling Android Beam in settings MUST NOT disable dispatch of incoming NDEF message. - Device implementations MUST honor the android.settings.NFCSHARING_SETTINGS intent to show NFC sharing settings [Resources, 67]. - MUST implement the NPP server.
 Messages received by the NPP server MUST be processed the same way as the SNEP default server. - MUST implement a SNEP client and attempt to send outbound P2P NDEF to the default SNEP server when Android Beam is enabled.
-If no default SNEP server is found then the client MUST attempt to send to an NPP server. - MUST allow foreground activities to set the outbound P2P NDEF message using android.nfc.NfcAdapter.setNdefPushMessage, and android.nfc.NfcAdapter.setNdefPushMessageCallback, and android.nfc.NfcAdapter.enableForegroundNdefPush.

-- SHOULD use a gesture or on-screen confirmation, such as 'Touch to Beam', before sending outbound P2P NDEF messages. - o SHOULD enable Android Beam by default - MUST poll for all supported technologies while in NFC discovery mode. - SHOULD be in NFC discovery mode while the device is awake with the screen active and the lock-screen unlocked
+If no default SNEP server is found then the client MUST attempt to send to an NPP server. - MUST allow foreground activities to set the outbound P2P NDEF message using android.nfc.NfcAdapter.setNdefPushMessage, and android.nfc.NfcAdapter.setNdefPushMessageCallback, and android.nfc.NfcAdapter.enableForegroundNdefPush. - SHOULD use a gesture or on-screen confirmation, such as 'Touch to Beam', before sending outbound P2P NDEF messages. - SHOULD enable Android Beam by default - MUST support NFC Connection handover to Bluetooth when the device supports Bluetooth Object Push Profile.
+Device implementations must support connection handover to Bluetooth when using android.nfc.NfcAdapter.setBeamPushUris, by implementing the "Connection Handover version 1.2" [Resources, 60] and "Bluetooth Secure Simple Pairing Using NFC version 1.0" [Resources, 61] specs from the NFC Forum.
+Such an implementation SHOULD use SNEP GET requests for exchanging the handover request / select records over NFC, and it MUST use the Bluetooth Object Push Profile for the actual Bluetooth data transfer. - MUST poll for all supported technologies while in NFC discovery mode. - SHOULD be in NFC discovery mode while the device is awake with the screen active and the lock-screen unlocked.